Soyeon-ErinLee/Save-Your-Minutes/README.md

 ## Features
 #### :microphone: STT
-Thanks to whatever API, we can take advantage of the most advanced speech-to-text technology.
+Thanks to Amazon Transcribe, we can take advantage of the most advanced speech-to-text technology.

 #### :capital_abcd: NLP
-Our intelligent natural language processing tools will help you implement your ideas easily.
+Our intelligent natural language processing tools understand the context of your dialogue, ensuring high accuracy of the transcripts and minutes we generate.

 #### :computer: SaaS
-We deliver our service by a user-freindly website.
-You simply access it via the internet.
+AI meeting solution at your service, anytime and anywhere.
+Access our powerful technology on the website.

 ## How to use
 ### Requirements